Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-In this Letter, we present an observation of \PGt lepton pairs in ultraperipheral \PbPb collisions, \gammagammatautau, in events that may contain excitations of the outgoing Pb ions.
-With this measurement, the CMS Collaboration begins its systematic exploitation of heavy ion beams at the LHC as a powerful probe of \atau.
-The analysis is based on a data sample with an integrated luminosity of 404\mubinv collected by the CMS experiment in 2015 at a nucleon-nucleon center-of-mass energy of $\sqrtsNN = 5.02\TeV$.
-One \PGt lepton is reconstructed through its decay to one muon and two neutrinos, while the other is reconstructed through its ``3 pronged'' decay into charged hadrons plus a neutrino~\cite{ParticleDataGroup:2020ssz}.
+Here, we present an observation of \PGt lepton pairs in ultraperipheral \PbPb collisions, \gammagammatautau, in events that may contain excitations of the outgoing Pb ions.
+The analysis is based on a data sample with an integrated luminosity of 404\mubinv collected by the CMS experiment in 2015 at a center-of-mass energy per nucleon pair of $\sqrtsNN = 5.02\TeV$.
+One \PGt lepton is reconstructed through its decay to one muon and two neutrinos, while the other is reconstructed through its ``3 pronged'' decay into hadrons plus a neutrino~\cite{ParticleDataGroup:2020ssz}.
 This choice of final state offers a clean experimental signature, with the muon used for online selection and the hadronically decaying \PGt candidate providing discrimination against dimuon photoproduction and an unambiguous reconstruction of \PGt lepton decay.
-The reconstruction of the \PGt leptons is performed over a fiducial phase space, defined by the transverse momentum (\pt) and pseudorapidity ($\eta$) of each particle, in order to maximize the signal purity and efficiency.
+The reconstruction of the \PGt leptons is performed over a fiducial phase space, defined by the transverse momentum (\pt) and pseudorapidity ($\eta$) of each particle.
 Tabulated results are provided in the HEPData record for this analysis~\cite{HEPData}.